thoughtfulbloke/Nzexports/README.md

 ![](README_files/figure-commonmark/therap-1.png)

 Therapeutic breathing devices have no volume of exports, just value, so the second graph fails.
-Which I assume is describing F&P sleep apnoea devices sold out of NZ but manufactured elsewhere.
-Which is an interesting quirk in the data.
+I have been advised this is due to the complicated nature of it being a mix of parts and units as described in https://www.customs.govt.nz/media/fatihnhe/section-xviii.pdf .
 A pretty unchanged category in recent years.

 ``` r